a2x/cs2-dumper/README.md

 An external Counter-Strike 2 offset/interface dumper for Linux.

+**Note:** This branch will likely not be kept up-to-date by myself.
+Pull requests are welcome!

 ## Getting Started

 You can download the latest release from [Releases](https://github.com/a2x/cs2-dumper/releases) or compile it yourself.